orcunSarmis/Employee-Tracker/README.md

   ## Questions

   If you have any questions about the repo, open an issue or contact me directly at yorcunsarmis@gmail.com.
-You can find more of my work at [orcunSarmis](https://github.com/orcunSarmis/).
+You can find more of my work at my [GitHub](https://github.com/orcunSarmis/)page.